aws/aws-iot-device-sdk-embedded-C/README.md

     | Publish | ```IoT_Error_t aws_iot_mqtt_publish(MQTTPublishParams *pParams);``` | ```IoT_Error_t aws_iot_mqtt_publish(AWS_IoT_Client *pClient, const char *pTopicName, uint16_t topicNameLen, IoT_Publish_Message_Params *pParams);``` |
     | Disconnect | ```IoT_Error_t aws_iot_mqtt_disconnect(void);``` | ```IoT_Error_t aws_iot_mqtt_disconnect(AWS_IoT_Client *pClient);``` |

-You can find more information on how to use the new APIs in the Readme file for samples that can be found [here](https://github.com/aws/aws-iot-device-sdk-embedded-c/blob/master/samples/README.md/)
+You can find more information on how to use the new APIs in the README file for samples that can be found [here](https://github.com/aws/aws-iot-device-sdk-embedded-c/blob/master/samples/README.md/)

 ## Migrating from 2.x to 3.x
 AWS IoT Device SDK for Embedded C v3.0.0 fixes two bugs (see #152 and #155) that create a potential buffer overflows.
 This version is not backward compatible with previous versions, so users will need to recompile their applications with the new version.